 Amber Heard Couldn't Be Public Defender For 'Playboy Club,' Moving On From 'Pretty' Roles

-Heard was cast as a Playboy Bunny for the series based on the real clubs created by Hugh Hefner in the 1960s.
+The rumored girlfriend of Johnny Depp was cast as a Playboy Bunny for the series based on the real clubs created by Hugh Hefner in the 1960s.
 The show only lasted three episodes on NBC, although seven were filmed.

 Heard now says she felt pressured to support the show, even in the face of criticism from feminists such as Gloria Steinem.
 She told Bullett, "I became the show's default, unintentional spokesperson, which I wasn't capable of doing.
 I wasn't the show's creator.
 I was stuck in front of the press and left to defend The Playboy Club when, in fact, I can't stand for the integrity of the show.
 I wasn't in control of it by any means.